-All staff must report to their line manager/headteacher any incident of aggression or violence (or near misses) directed to themselves from any source.
-All incidents of violence will be reported via the County Council's on-line incident reporting system.
+All staff must report to their Line Manager/Headteacher any incident of aggression or violence (or near misses) directed to themselves from any source.
+All incidents of violence will be reported via the County Council's online incident reporting system.

-13.9 Off-site Visits
+13.9 Offsite Visits

-The school has a separate policy on Off-site visits.
-Staff must ensure that prior to planning or accompanying an off-site visit, that they are aware of the school and Children's Services Policy on Off-site Visits.
+The school has a separate policy on offsite visits.
+Staff must ensure that prior to planning or accompanying an offsite visit, that they are aware of the school and Children's Services Offsite Activities and Educational Visits Policy.